-Revocation and invalidity proceedings before the office from 01.05.2020
+Revocation and invalidity proceedings for German trademarks before the office since 01.05.2020

-In the course of the German Trademark Law Modernization Act (Markenrechtsmodernisierungsgesetz, short: MaMoG), a number of amendments to the German trade mark law have come into force since January 14, 2019.
+In the course of the German Trademark Law Modernization Act (Markenrechtsmodernisierungsgesetz, short: MaMoG), a number of amendments to the German trade mark law have come into force on January 14, 2019.

 As the MaMoG implements an EU trade mark directive from 2015 in Germany, many of the changes made are already known from the EUIPO procedure for Union trade marks.
 This results in a harmonization with Union trade mark law and thus simplifies the application of the law.